davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 * An L2V mapping from the 12-field logical WFN to a single-string lexical value would be defined using format options such as /cpe-22 or /cpe-23.

-Defining CPE using Metaschema would illustrate the issues information-centric information models are designed to address.
+Defining CPE using Metaschema would illustrate the significance of logical values in information modeling.

 ## 2 Metaschema and JADN Comparison